-If you are a responsible operator in charge according to IEPA records, you should have received an email with information about your Initial Lead Service Line Inventory to be submitted to the IEPA by April 15, 2023.
+If you are a responsible operator in charge according to IEPA records, you should have received an email with information about your FINAL Lead Service Line Inventory to be submitted to the IEPA by April 15, 2024.
 In case you didn’t receive the email, here are some helpful links for your use:

 Based upon feedback from Association members, we have obtained the following additional clarifying guidance from the Illinois EPA.